-All forms are available, from mild sedation to light sleep.
+We offer mild to moderate level of sedation.
 The type employed for each patient depends on the patient’s needs and desires, the amount and nature of the dental care needed, and the medical history of the patient.

 How is the medication administered?

-Depending on your level of sedation, it may include medicines taken orally, gases you breathe through your nose (“laughing gas”), and medication injected intravenously (through a vein in one’s arm).
+Depending on your level of sedation, it may include medicines taken orally, gases you breathe through your nose (“laughing gas”), or a combination of both.

 How will I be monitored?

-Along with Dr. Suljak, a Registered Nurse and Dental Assistant will be present in a modified dental operatory.
+Along with Drs.
+Michael Liu or John Suljak will be present in a modified dental operatory.
 Monitors may include an electrocardiogram (to follow the heart rhythm), pulse oximeter (to measure blood oxygen levels) and blood pressure is taken routinely.
-Our facility is routinely inspected and approved by the Royal College of Dental Surgeons of Ontario for providing all forms of sedation and general anaesthesia.
+Our facility is routinely inspected and approved by the Royal College of Dental Surgeons of Ontario for providing mild to moderate forms of sedation.

 How will I feel after the anaesthesia?